Biological Dentistry

 Biochemical tuning is a critical component of your healing journey.
 Optimizing your metabolism helps reverse years of damage caused by toxic dentistry and will help prevent cavities and other chronic disease too.
 Achieving this includes detoxing heavy metals and toxic halides (fluoride and bromide), replenishing depleted vitamins and minerals, and restoring gland and organ function.
 This is best done with the guidance of a naturopathic or functional doctor, but we will help too.
 Important areas to focus on are heavy metal chelation, combined with optimization of important nutrients such as magnesium, vitamin D and K2, iodine, and boron.
 We will discuss this in detail during your biological consultation.
 The outcome of subsequent treatment steps depends on this step.

 Alignment of the teeth and jaws is a very important part of overall health.
 Often orthodontics is passed on as a cosmetic option, but the truth is much deeper.
-Straight teeth last longer, lead to healther gums, less inflammation, and a lower risk of cavities.
-In addition, straight teeth help ensure well functioning jaw joints (TMJ), better posture, chewing, breathing, sleep, and even better resistance to chronic disease.
-Additionally, since each tooth is an "accupuncture" trigger, straight teeth even help enhance the quality of energy flow between different parts of our bodies, improving organ, joint, and other important functions.
+Our goal in biological dentistry is always to preserve teeth and preserve health.
+Straight teeth last longer, lead to healther gums, less inflammation, fewer cavities, but it goes even deeper: Straight teeth help ensure well functioning jaw joints (TMJ), better posture, chewing, breathing, sleep, metabolism, pH balance, and resistance to chronic disease.
+Additionally, since each tooth is an "accupuncture" trigger, straight teeth even help enhance the quality of energy flow between different parts of our bodies, improving organ, joint, muscular, glandular, and many more functions.
 Minor to moderate alignment needs can usually be quickly and easily performed with clear aligners.
 We are a certified Invisalign provider.

 The quality and depth of sleep is a huge part of our health journey.
 Unfortunately, sleep disordered breathing has become something of an epidemic.
 Jaw relationships determine the position of the tongue which in turn can interfere with airflow thru the airway (pharynx, larynx, and trachea).
 A constricted airway decreases oxygen levels during sleep which interrupts deep sleep.
 This can cause a long list of dysfunction and symptoms such as fatigue, stress, grinding, anxiety, memory problems, snoring, immune suppression, digestive issues, poor nutrient-absorption, acid-reflux, adrenal fatigue, dental disease, autoimmune disease, and even cancer.
 This condition is exacerbated by unaware conventional dentistry that often shrinks the jaws and tongue space by retruding teeth with braces, headgear, or worse, by removing teeth to make space for a cosmetic result.
 The result is potentially catastrophic for health both in children and adults.
 Luckily, biological dentistry is well-equipped to address this epidemic and can help improve the quality of sleep which in turn directly and dramatically determines our acid/alkaline balance.
 This balance is key in healing, detoxing, dental health, and bone quality, and is such a crucial step in our goal to increase lifespan and healthspan.
 It's important to have proper acid-base balance prior to elective oral surgery whenever possible.
 We're certified providers for the Gelb airVata.